seandavi/serpentine/README.md

 ## Introduction

-Serpentine is, so far, a collection of rules and workflows for NGS data processing.
-It is in development.
+Serpentine is a project that leverages the snakemake workflow management to create a flexible, efficient, and highly parallelizable pipelines for data analysis.
+The current focus is on DNA sequence analysis, but there is no limitation on the workflows that can be implemented.
+We have definite plans for RNA-seq and combined RNA/DNA pipelines in the works.
+Additional pipeline suggestions are welcome.

 ## Current capabilities

-Serpentine can run workflows composed of any combination of the following steps.
+Serpentine can currently run workflows composed of any combination of the following steps.
 The steps are run in a fully-parallel manner based on job dependencies and available resources.
 The whole process is driven by a json config file [(example config file)](https://github.com/NCI-CCR-GB/serpentine/blob/master/workflows/variant_calling/config.json).

 - aligners:
     - novoalign